 “An eye-opening biography of ‘the elegant French Queen of Sex’ … it’s good fun to see what devils some of our political and cultural heroes really were.” —Kirkus Reviews

 Simon de Pury takes us inside the secretive business of art dealership, whose staggering prices, famous collectors, and high crimes are front page news almost every day.

 “Renowned auctioneer de Pury presents a memoir full of gossip, anecdotes, and tales of the very, very rich.”

 A social history of the golden age of travel and an anatomy of a fantasy, created by Madison Avenue.
 How the Baby Boomers discovered Europe, embraced sophistication, and a nation of foodies was born.

 The autobiography of a princess.
 The ruler-wizard of a gambling empire that went from New York to London, Las Vegas to Havana, Meyer Lansky may have controlled the world, but he couldn’t control his daughter.

 Hollywood in the 80s.
 The transformation of the film business in the age of Reagan saw ruthless producers replace arty directors as the new auteurs.
 In the new symbiosis between Wall Street and Sunset Boulevard, big business spelled bad movies, and cinema was changed forever.

-A social history of the Southern aristocracy.
 A study of downward mobility, as these plantation dynasties lost their money and their slaves after the Civil War and descended into generations of eccentricity and madness.